Greeni

 Research

-I also ask each interviewee to rate how climate aware they are and how willing they are to help the environment.
+I also asked each interviewee to rate how climate aware they are and how willing they are to help the environment.
 Most respondents were not very aware of climate change but were generally willing to help make a difference.
+Based on the target audience’s characteristics, I decided to craft a light-hearted game to gently introduce an aspect of climate change that was easily relatable to the city-dwelling audience: over-heating cities.

 Introduction